Rishikeshdaoo/AudioEffectsFramework/README.md

 <span style="font-family:Courier; text-align:center; font-size:1.0em">CAudioEffectDelay       *phAudioEffectDelay = nullptr; <br />
 phAudioEffectDelay = new CAudioEffectDelay(fSampleRateInHz, iNumChannels, subType, fMaxDelayInSec, params[] , values[], iNumParams); <br /></span>
-- <i>fSampleRateInHz, iNumChannels</i> - arguments that should be taken from the host application.
+- <i>fSampleRateInHz, iNumChannels</i> - Required arguments that should be taken from the host application.
 Both are required arguments <br />
-- <i> subType</i> - required argument for the effect subtype the user wishes to use.
+- <i> subType</i> - Required argument for the effect subtype the user wishes to use.
 Exists only for effects that have subtypes.
 Refer above section on effect subtype categorization.
-- <i>fMaxDelayInSec</i> - argument the user sets according to their requirement for parameter value range (Only delay based effects have this argument).
-This is a required argument<br />
+- <i>fMaxDelayInSec</i> - Required argument the user sets according to their requirement for parameter value range (Only delay based effects have this argument). <br />
-- <i>params, values, iNumParams</i> - arguments that need to be initialized as below.
+- <i>params, values, iNumParams</i> - Optional arguments that need to be initialized as below.
 These are the values of the effect parameters.
 These are optional arguments, which will take default values if they are not passed by the user.

 <span style="font-family:Courier; text-align:center; font-size:1.0em; text-align:center">int iNumParams = 4; <br />
 CAudioEffect::EffectParam_t param[iNumParams]; <br />